 POST BARIATRIC SURGERY – EXPECTATIONS AND REALITYDr.
 Sudhir Jadhav

-Bariatric or metabolic surgery is done for obese individuals with one or more comorbidities.
-On average, the length of hospital stay varies from two to four days depending upon the patient’s condition and the type of surgery.
+Bariatric or metabolic surgery is done for the obese individuals with one or more comorbidities.
+On average, the length of hospital stay varies from two to four days depending upon the patient conditions and the type of surgery.
 In majority of the cases, the patient is upon his/her own feet and can start walking on the same day of surgery.
 Usually, oral feeding is started within the next 24 hours of the surgery.
-Once the patient is tolerating the feeds, completely mobile on his/her own feet and mostly pain-free, it is time to get discharged from the hospital which usually happens by the 2nd or 4th day from the surgery.
+Once the patient is tolerating the feeds, completely mobile on his/her own feet and mostly pain-free, it is time to get discharged from the hospital which usually happens by 2nd or 4th day from the surgery.

 The real test for the bariatric patient begins at home.
 Minimal abdominal pain, some difficulty in swallowing food is expected in the initial 1-2 weeks.
 The feeding is gradually increased so that by around 3rd week, the patient resumes his normal diet and by this time the swallowing difficulty should completely be settled.